dmitryserbin/azdev-release-orchestrator/PRIVACY.md

-# Privacy
+# Privacy Policy

+This privacy statement explains data collection and use practices for this extension.

+## Data Collection

-This extension does not collect, store or transmit any data.
+This extension does not store, collect or transmit any data.

 ## Usage Tracking

-No usage tracking is put in place between this extensions and any other external systems.

-## Error Tracking

-No error tracking is put in place between this extensions and other external systems.
+This extension does not collect any telemetry about usage, performance and errors.

 ## More Information